windsurfer99/ST_StreamLabs-Water-Flow/README.md

 #### Give your Device a Name
 Allows you to change the name of the Device Handler from its default.
 #### # of minutes for Pause
-This feature (along with the User Interface) allows for pausing a StreamLabs alert from registering a SmartThings water leak.
+This entry (along with the User Interface) allows for pausing a StreamLabs alert from registering a SmartThings water leak.
 This is how long the pause will stay in effect.
 #### IDE Live Logging Level
 This is an optional value to control the level of logging in the IDE.
 Normally this can be unset unless debugging is desired.

 ### Device Handler User Interface
+The following paragraphs describe the user interface
 #### Home/Away
 #### Pause
 #### Refresh